What is Digital Marketing?

 Different digital platforms offer you to run paid or unpaid campaigns to promote your brand or product.
-Once you have strategies how you are going to market your product on social media platforms, it is important to achieve your goals by designing and following through the campaigns.
+Once you have strategies on how you are going to market your product on social media platforms, it is important to achieve your goals by designing and following through with the campaigns.

 Responsive Web Designing

 Its importance cannot be emphasized enough.
 In 2016, welcoming the increased traffic from mobile devices, Google declared its ranking algorithms have shifted to a mobile-first strategy.
 To help your mobile pages load faster AMP (Accelerated Mobile Pages) is a very good tool and it’s an open-source code.
 You might need professional help from a web designer who can work with RWD.

 Multiple Aspects of Digital Marketing

 SEO – Search Engine Optimization is the spine of digital marketing and holds up all other platforms and strategies used.
 According to Omni Core, search engines drive 93% of all website traffic; therefore it makes sense to optimize your website for search engines.
 It is not essentially a discipline of digital marketing but an entirely independent tool that supplements Digital Marketing driving all its aspects.
 It is always wise to hire a specialized SEO experts to help you with this complex but extremely beneficial tool unless you are expert enough to willing risk your time, money, and other resources.
 Things you need to know if you wish to handle your SEO on your own are the following: